Peng Cheng (serial killer): Early life

-Cheng Peng was born in 1962 in Yinchuan to a family of cadres originating from Jingbian County, Shaanxi.
+Peng was born in 1962 in Yinchuan to a family of cadres originating from Jingbian County, Shaanxi.
 Due to his father's position, he grew up in a relatively privileged background and was well cared for by both of his parents.
-However, Cheng himself proved to be a problematic child, as he was expelled from junior high school for beating a teacher who had scolded him for bullying other children.
-Through his father's contacts, however, he was given a job at the Lin Ke Forestry Institute, where he proved to be unpopular among his colleagues due to his rude demeanor and overspending.
-Due to his dissatisfaction with his salary, Cheng would eventually start stealing various items from his workplace.
+However, Peng himself proved to be a problematic child, as he was expelled from junior high school for beating a teacher who had scolded him for bullying other children.
+Through his father's contacts, however, he was given a job at the Lin Ke Forestry Institute, where he proved to be unpopular among his colleagues due to his rude demeanour and overspending.
+Due to his dissatisfaction with his salary, Peng would eventually start stealing various items from his workplace.

-In 1982, Cheng was arrested for stealing a TV and sentenced to two years imprisonment, since his father refused to bail him out despite having the money to do so.
+In 1982, he was arrested for stealing a TV and sentenced to two years imprisonment, since his father refused to bail him out despite having the money to do so.
 After his release in 1988, he was allowed to return to work, but due to his parents' demands, he was forced to marry a college student who was a year older than him in May of that year.
-This was done ostensibly so his new wife could possibly change his behavior, but due to the nature of her work, she was rarely at home, allowing Cheng to do whatever he wanted most of the time.
+This was done ostensibly so his new wife could possibly change his behaviour, but due to the nature of her work, she was rarely at home, allowing Peng to do whatever he wanted most of the time.

-In mid-August, Cheng went on a three-day trip to Lanzhou, and while riding the train back home, he noticed 24-year-old Ms. Hu, a native of Shizuishan who was visiting some relatives in Yinchuan.
+In mid-August, he went on a three-day trip to Lanzhou, and while riding the train back home, he noticed 24-year-old Ms. Hu, a native of Shizuishan who was visiting some relatives in Yinchuan.
 He engaged her in conversation.
 After arriving at their destination, he gave her his phone number and left.
-Eventually, the pair started dating, with Cheng taking advantage of the fact that his wife was away from home most of the time.
+Eventually, the pair started dating, with him taking advantage of the fact that his wife was away from home most of the time.
 However, as their relationship deepened, he began to plan her demise.

 Crimes

 First murder

-After spending the night with Hu at his house, Cheng began to worry that his wife might return home soon and thus urged his mistress to leave.
-She was still sleepy and overall unconcerned about the problem, preferring to do her makeup instead, with Cheng's complaints just angering her.
-At some point, Cheng noticed a pipe wrench placed behind the door, and while Hu was not looking, he picked it up and hit her on the head, killing her instantly.
+After spending the night with Hu at his house, Peng began to worry that his wife might return home soon and thus urged his mistress to leave.
+She was still sleepy and overall unconcerned about the problem, preferring to do her makeup instead, with Peng's complaints just angering her.
+At some point, he noticed a pipe wrench placed behind the door, and while Hu was not looking, he picked it up and hit her on the head, killing her instantly.
 In order to get rid of the body, he removed the clothes and then placed the body in the bathtub, where he dismembered it with a machete and then buried the remains in the backyard, and burned the clothes.